syncfusion-content/asp.netmvc-docs/aspnetmvc/Maps/Customization.md

 ## Tooltip

-The tooltip is displayed only when you set `ShowTooltip` to “True” in the shape layers.
+The tooltip is displayed only when you set `ShowTooltip` to “true” in the shape layers.
 By default, it takes the property of the bound object that is referred in the `ValuePath` and displays its content on hovering the corresponding shape.

 {% highlight CSHTML %}